Starciad/linux-icon-database/README.md

 ## License

 This repository is licensed under the **MIT License**, allowing free use, modification, and distribution.
+For more details, see the [LICENSE.txt](./LICENSE.txt) file present in the repository.

 ## Conclusion